logan-larson/cs741-project/README.md

 The server directory is a NestJS project consisting of multiple endpoint folders.

 Each endpoint folder contains a controller, a service, a repository, one or more schemas, one or more dtos and a module.
+Located in `server/src`

 - Controller: handle hits to certain endpoints
 - Services: supports controllers functionality needs